nicolabs/nicolabs.net/_posts/2020-05-04-Make-RPi-bluetooth-speaker-part-1.md

 My goal was to offer a user-friendly way for anyone in the same room to pair its Bluetooth smartphone with the Raspberry Pi and play music through it, while making sure the neighbors won't be able to connect without approval.

-To output music, the Raspberry Pi audio Jack can simply be plugged into a Hi-Fi system or have an audio add-on card : this part depends on your setup and wishes.
+To output music, you can connect a Hi-Fi system  to the Raspberry Pi using the Jack plug or an audio add-on card : this part depends on your setup.

 Allright, let's dive into how Bluetooth works.